MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 Use the `navigationBar` object to customize navigation bar on the MicroStrategy Library home page.
 All detailed properties below are `Boolean`.

 - `enabled`
   - Show the Library home page navigation bar or not.
-If the navigation bar is disabled in custom application, the true value wouldn’t take effect, which is the same as the original dossier navigation bar icons behavior.
+If the navigation bar is disabled in custom application, the true value wouldn’t take effect, which is the same as the original dashboard navigation bar icons behavior.
   - Default value: `true`.
 - `sortAndFilter`
   - Show the library filter icon and the search bar on the Library home page navigation bar or not.